Iowa State Cyclones men's golf: Veenker Memorial Golf Course

 Named for George F. Veenker, head football coach at Iowa State from 1931 to 1936.
 He was also Athletic Director from 1933 until 1945.
 The golf course was completed in 1938 and given its current name in 1959.

 The 6,543-yard, par-72, George Veenker Memorial Golf Course is located just two blocks north of the Iowa State campus.
-The 18-hole course was constructed in 1938 from the design of world-renowned golf course architect, Perry Maxwell (re-designer of the seventh and 10th holes at Augusta National Golf Club in 1937).
+The 18-hole course was constructed in 1938 from the design of golf course architect, Perry Maxwell (re-designer of the seventh and 10th holes at Augusta National Golf Club in 1937).
 The golf course was built with WPA and Athletic Council funds, and cost $122,373.
 The course hosted the conference championships in 1982 and 1989, two regional AIAW championships, and hosts the annual Iowa Masters Championship.
 It also hosted the 1949 NCAA national championship, in which Arnold Palmer was a participant.

 The team practices at the newly opened $2 million Golf Performance Center located three miles from campus.
 The 16-acre facility was designed by world renowned architech Keith Foster to be used exclusively by the Iowa State men's and women's golf team.